Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 ![Emulator comparison](/assets/gameroy_jit/emulator-comparison.svg)

-Based on these results, I can now claim that my emulator is the fastest one out there!
+Based on these results, I can now claim that GameRoy is the fastest emulator out there!
 Interestingly, even the interpreted version of my emulator is faster than most of the other emulators.
 This is likely due to the optimizations achieved by implementing the lazy updates and estimating the next interrupt.